Extreme Rules (2009): Background

 The inaugural Extreme Rules was held at the New Orleans Arena in New Orleans, Louisiana.

-From 2005 to 2008, World Wrestling Entertainment (WWE) ran a pay-per-view (PPV) entitled One Night Stand.
-While originally a reunion show for the defunct Extreme Championship Wrestling (ECW) promotion, which WWE acquired in 2003, the concept of One Night Stand was that the event featured various matches that were contested under hardcore rules.
+From 2005 to 2008, World Wrestling Entertainment (WWE) ran a professional wrestling pay-per-view (PPV) event entitled One Night Stand.
+While the first two events were originally a reunion show for the defunct Extreme Championship Wrestling (ECW) promotion, the assets of which WWE acquired in 2003, the concept of One Night Stand was that the event featured various matches that were contested under hardcore rules.
 In 2009, Extreme Rules was established to replace One Night Stand and was initially noted by WWE to be a direct continuation of the One Night Stand chronology, with Extreme Rules continuing the concept of featuring hardcore-based matches.
 ECW originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
 The inaugural Extreme Rules event took place on June 7, 2009, at the New Orleans Arena in New Orleans, Louisiana and featured wrestlers from the Raw, SmackDown, and ECW brands.